Manlius, New York

-Manlius is a town in Onondaga County, east of the City of Syracuse, New York, United States.
-The population was 33,712 at the 2020 census, making it the third largest suburb in metropolitan Syracuse.
+Manlius is a town to the southeast of Syracuse in Onondaga County, New York, United States.
+As of the 2020 Census, the population was 33,712, making it the third largest suburb in metropolitan Syracuse.
 In 2005, the town was ranked 98th on CNN's list of Best Places to Live.

 The town of Manlius includes a village also named Manlius, along with the villages of Fayetteville and Minoa.
 It is located on the eastern border of Onondaga County.

 History

+In the 17th century, Onondaga people settled a town on the south side of what would later become Manlius.
+French explorers visited the town around 1654 and described the town as having an earthwork and ringed by walls.
+The town was occupied through 1682.
+This site became Indian Hill Memorial Park.

-The town was a township of the former Central New York Military Tract.
+Manlius was a township of the former Central New York Military Tract.
 Manlius is the name of several important Romans, but exactly which one was being honored is no longer known.
 The current town was first settled around 1790.

-The town of Manlius was created in 1794, along with Onondaga County, as a much larger entity, which was decreased by the formation, in part or in whole, of new towns (DeWitt, Onondaga, Salina) and part of Syracuse.
+The town of Manlius was founded in 1794, along with Onondaga County, which decreased with the formation of new towns (DeWitt, Onondaga, Salina) and part of Syracuse.

 The economy related to trade generated by the Erie Canal contributed to the early development of the town.

 The Christ Church and Manlius Village Cemeteries and Mycenae Schoolhouse are listed on the National Register of Historic Places.